SigmaSkid/CloutifulMethod/README.md

 ## Important Notice
 This script is intended for educational purposes only.
 Using scripts or any third-party tools to gain an advantage in competitive games may violate the game's terms of service.
 Always ensure fair play and abide by the rules of the game.
+Also it's likely detected, considering it's autohotkey, and I'm not going to test that.
+This method worked fine with third party clients such as [McOsu](https://store.steampowered.com/app/607260/McOsu/).
+I won't be releasing undetected methods of recreating this cheating method.

 # Additional Information
 ## Background on the Cheating Method